godmodelabs/dexter/README.md

 the application.

 ### Templating
-The dXView class provides a renderer function, which can be overwritten to support any templating engines you want to use.
+The dXView class provides a renderer function, which can be overwritten to support any templating engine you want to use.

 ```javascript